Skip to main content

 The very best recipe for 3-ingredient peanut butter cookies

-Kids love baking, but some recipes might have too many steps or ingredients for them to follow.
-If you’re looking for a simply delicious cookie recipe for beginners and accomplished bakers alike, this three-ingredient peanut butter cookie is it!
+Kids love baking, but some recipes might have too many steps, too many ingredients, or require complicated kitchen gadgets.
+If you’re looking for a simply delicious cookie recipe for accomplished and beginner bakers alike, this three-ingredient peanut butter cookie is it.
+It also has the added benefit of being gluten-free!

 It’s a 1, 1, 1, ingredient list: